bilalcouldnever/3D-T-Shirt-Customization/README.md

 # AI-Powered 3D T-Shirt Customization Website

+## Author & License
+-Bilal faruQ
+-This project is licensed under the MIT License.

 ## Introduction

 Welcome to our AI-powered 3D T-Shirt Customization website, crafted with passion and expertise by Bilal Faruq.
 This cutting-edge platform combines the power of React for seamless user interfaces and 3JS for immersive 3D experiences.
 Now, users can personalize their T-shirts like never before, thanks to advanced artificial intelligence integration.